 Race Communications knew that by utilizing network forensics capabilities from Kentik, the team would be able to quickly drill down into the incident and determine the root cause behind the formal complaint.

 The Race Communications network team turned to Kentik’s “Unique Destination Port” metric and was quickly able to see how many ports the address listed in the formal complaint might be hitting, and why it would be considered a scan.
 When this number revealed only 40 destination ports on average, the team again turned to the insights available with the Kentik platform.

 Checking the pattern of all ports that were being utilized, Race Communications discovered that the vast majority of all destination ports were either port 23 (Telnet), or port 37215 (Huawei Remote Procedure Port).
 The Huawei port was of immediate interest to the network team as this port is part of a long-lived exploit cataloged as CVE-2017-17215.
 The exploit only requires a single authentication to work, and once it had been exploited, remote code execution is possible on the associated device.
 (Vuldb has additional information on the life of this exploit.)

 The final port that Race Communications observed was port 2323, which was a tiny fraction of the total traffic, and always sourced from port 23 on protocol TCP.
-This is a potential sign of a Mirai variant botnet C&C traffic, as described in this article, and is additionally associated with CVE-2016-10401; an exploit associated with ZyXEL network devices and escalation of permissions.
+This is a potential sign of a Mirai variant botnet C&C traffic and is additionally associated with CVE-2016-10401; an exploit associated with ZyXEL network devices and escalation of permissions.
 The method of exploiting both the Huawei CVE and the ZyXEL are very similar, requiring one authentication first.